MdShimulMahmud/react-node-postgres/README.md

 # 1. MyProject

 ## 1.1.
 Description
-A brief description of what MyProject does and its purpose.
+This README file provides a brief description of the MyProject, outlining its functionality and purpose.
+It serves as an introductory guide for users and developers to understand the project's objectives and usage.

 ## 1.2.
 Installation